-Jean-Pierre Issa, MD, Temple University
+Jean-Pierre Issa, MD of Temple University

-Stephen Baylin, MD, Johns Hopkins University
+Stephen Baylin, MD of Johns Hopkins University

-Peter Jones, PhD, Van Andel Research Institute
+Peter Jones, PhD of Van Andel Research Institute

 The meeting theme was to explore targets, drugs, combinations, and mechanisms of response to epigenetic therapy in cancer.
 All 16 presentations addressed aspects of this theme.
 The first session concerned established therapies including DNA methylation inhibitors and histone deacetylase inhibitors.
 Peter Jones summarized mechanisms of gene silencing by DNA methylation and gene activation by inhibition of these enzymes, including translational data showing that activation of endogenous retroviruses was associated with in-vivo responses.